 To ingest data, you can use:

-- The Elastic Agent with the Elastic Endpoint Integration, which protects your hosts and sends logs, metrics, and endpoint security data to Elastic Security (see Configure and install the Elastic Endpoint integration).
+- The Elastic Agent with the Elastic Defend integration, which protects your hosts and sends logs, metrics, and endpoint security data to Elastic Security.
+See Install and configure the Elastic Defend integration.

 - Beats shippers installed for each system you want to monitor.

-- Elastic Agent to send data from Splunk to Elastic Security (see Ingest data from Splunk).
+- The Elastic Agent to send data from Splunk to Elastic Security.
+See Ingest data from Splunk.